Generation and analysis of lamplighter programs: Infinite loops

 \section{Infinite loops}

-Because the halting problem is undecidable, no algorithm can determine whether a program terminates, for all possible programs.
-Nonetheless, we can prove that certain programs will (or will not) terminate.
+Because the halting problem is undecidable, no single algorithm can determine whether a program terminates, for all possible programs.
+Nonetheless, we can prove that certain classes of programs will (or will not) terminate.
 This is the goal of termination analysis.

 For example, if a loop body consists of a 0-shift lamplighter group element that does not toggle the central bit, the loop will never terminate if entered.
 This is because the current bit, which is 1 at the beginning of the body, will remain 1 at the end of it.
 Since the loop condition is always true at the end of the loop body, the loop cannot be escaped.